 Dairy products like skim milk and mozzarella cheese can be a part of your pregnancy diet but unpasteurized products — which are usually made from raw milk — should be avoided.

-This is mainly because the raw milk can become infected with the bacteria listeria, which is known to cause about 2,500 illnesses every year, and up to 500 deaths a year.
-It may also cause stillbirth, miscarriage or severe illness in newborn babies.
+Why?
+Because the raw milk can become infected with the bacteria listeria, which is known to cause about 2,500 illnesses every year, and up to 500 deaths a year.
+It may also increase the risk of stillbirth, miscarriage, or severe illness in newborn babies.

-High levels of listeria are also occasionally found in the following so you should include them in your list of foods to avoid during pregnancy:
+High levels of listeria are also occasionally found in the following so you should include them in your list of foods to avoid:

 - Soft and blue-veined cheese such as camembert, brie, feta and stilton

 - Deli meat

 Another bacteria that may prove harmful to your unborn baby is salmonella.
 It causes a type of food poisoning and is found in the following:

 Although salmonella food poisoning is unlikely to harm your baby, it is advisable to take the following precautionary measures: